Other Transaction Agreement

 What is an Other Transaction Agreement (OTA)?

 An “Other Transaction Agreement” (OTA) is a legal agreement with the federal government that is not a cooperative agreement, grant, or standard federal contract.
 OTA contract types have been around since the NASA Space Act Agreement of 1958, but their use is fast growing.
 Both the number of OT awards granted by the DoD and the dollar amount per award have increased substantially since inception.
-In short, OTAs are legally binding instruments that may be used to engage industry and academia for research and development or prototyping activities.
+In short, Government OTAs are legally binding instruments that may be used to engage industry and academia for research and development or prototyping activities.

 More than what they ARE, OTAs are typically better defined as what they are NOT.
 OTAs are not standard procurement contracts, grants, or cooperative agreements.
 Therefore, they are not typically subject to FAR regulations YET they are still legal and encouraged.